Do Cockatiels Eat With Their Feet

 Do Cockatiels Eat With Their Feet: What We Know About This Cockatiel Behavior

 Cockatiels are considered to be medium size parrots.
-While cockatiels share some features with all hookbill parrot species, they are actually in a genetic family with only one other parrot species, the cockatoo.
+While cockatiels share some features with all hookbill parrot species, they are in a genetic family with only one other parrot species, the cockatoo.

 Do Cockatiels Eat With Their Feet

+Some cockatiels eat with their feet, and others never eat with their feet.
 Talk Cockatiels explains that scientists do not know whether this behavior is genetic (instinctive) or learned.

 Watch a Cockatiel Eat With Their Feet

+In this adorable YouTube video, you can watch a cockatiel eating by holding the food in one foot.
 While this is a behavior that many cockatiel keepers have observed, it does not always happen.
-Some cockatiels will readily exhibit the behavior while others never do it even once.
+Some cockatiels will readily exhibit the behavior, while others never do it even once.

 Why Do Cockatiels Eat With Their Feet